Chapter 9: Prescribed Burning

 Flames of a prescribed prairie burn around the outside of a field of prairie grass.

 Prescribed fire is an essential component of native vegetation establishment and management.
-Though challenges are associated with the process, prescribed burning can be executed safely and effectively in the roadside environment.
+Though there are challenges associated with the process, prescribed burning can be executed safely and effectively in the roadside environment.

 Prescribed fire is a management tool used for two main objectives: